 5. Attend campus events

 Employers will be coming for exploratory events at the beginning of the year in preparation for on-campus interviews later.
 These can include employer talks as well as forums and presentations on a variety of topics, usually related to your major.
-Attend as many as possible.
+There will also be job fairs for you to attend throughout the year.
+Attend as many of these campus events as possible.
 And remember that each encounter with an employer representative is an interview, no matter how long or how short.
 They are assessing you.
 You are making an impression, good or bad.
 So prep in advance for each employer to make sure you are well versed on the employer and can ask appropriate questions.

 6. Expand your horizons